ludlovian/weave/README.md

 The streams are aligned to the same key - which can be a simple property name or `record => key` function.

-The woven stream yields tuples `[rec1, rec2, ...]` of the matching records
+The woven stream yields tuples `[key, rec1, rec2, ...]` of the key and matching records

 If a stream is missing a record for a given key, then the tuple has `null` in its place.